 Ben Gotschall’s great-grandparents began raising commercial Hereford and Angus cattle in 1936 in Holt County, Nebraska.
 The ranch was eventually passed to his father and Ben was born and raised on land his family had been farming for three generations.
 When Ben was 10 years old, he started helping with milking and immediately fell in love with Belle, the only Jersey in his father’s herd of Holsteins.
 “She stood out to me as the little brown cow who was quite capable of holding her own with her bigger black and white herdmates,” Ben remembers.
 After a year of milking, his father let him choose one calf to care for and start his own herd and, of course, he chose Belle’s first calf.
 A year later, Ben used the money he’d saved from milking to buy her second calf and, through the American Jersey Cattle Association’s Genetic Recovery program, soon had a small herd of registered Jersey cattle.
 In 1997, as a high school senior, Ben had the top-performing Jersey herd in the state of Nebraska for milk and protein production, with just 14 cows.

-Although Hamid Markazi’s family owned a farm when he was growing up, he only gained limited hands on experience with farming and chose a different career in geology and environmental engineering.
-It wasn’t until later on in his life that Hamid and his wife decided to purchase some land in McHenry County, Illinois, and built a house and a barn.
+Hamid Markazi raises Certified AWA beef cattle on pasture at D Central Farms in Woodstock, Illinois.
+Although Hamid’s family owned a farm when he was growing up, he gained limited hands-on experience with farming, and chose a career in geology and environmental engineering.
+It wasn’t until later on in his life that Hamid and his wife decided to purchase some land in McHenry County, IL, and build a house and a barn.
 The Markazis maintained a couple of pastures for their daughters to keep and ride their horses, and decided to introduce some other farm animals to develop their farming experience.
-“As the kids moved on to college to pursue their undergraduate and later graduate degrees, we began to focus on expanding our farming business,” says Hamid.
+“As the kids moved on to college, we began to focus on expanding our farming business,” says Hamid.